hannesm/platform-blog/Signing-the-opam-repository.md

 those distributed with opam).

-Public keys are stored in the repository, each in a file `keys/<id>` (where `<id>` might be a mail address, or the GitHub user account), self-signed, also signed by at least one RM key, and implicitly signed by the snapshot bot.
+Public keys are stored in the repository, each in a file `keys/<id>` (where `<id>` might be a mail address, or the GitHub user account), self-signed, maybe signed by RMs, and implicitly signed by the snapshot bot.

 Revocation of keys is done by replacing the specific key with the empty string.
 This needs to be signed by a quorum of RMs.
-For key renewal, the old key is replaced with the new, and signed by both old and new, in addition to a quorum of RMs.
+For key renewal, the old key is replaced with the new, and signed by both old and new, in addition to a quorum of RMs (if RM key, otherwise just self-signed by the developer).

-To prevent name squatting (and since merging a GitHub pull request does not include any signature, thus could be faked by a MITM between GitHub and snapshot bot), the delegation of a newly released package, and each public key, needs to be signed by one RM (thus, getting a RM key allows name squatting, but this can be rolled back once detected).
+Name squatting of package names and key identifiers is possible, in the case the MITM is between GitHub and the snapshot bot.

 ## File formats and hierarchy